Stamatis Voulgaris: Spain expedition and travel to the Antilles

-In 1823 he fought in the 3rd Corps of the Pyrenees Army during the Spanish military expedition led by France against the Spanish liberals to restore King Ferdinand VII of Spain to his throne.
+In 1823 he fought in the 3rd Corps of the Pyrenees Army during the Spanish military expedition led by France against the Spanish liberals to restore King Ferdinand VII to his throne.
 On the occasion of this campaign, he wrote two chapters in his Souvenirs from the Alhambra Palace in Granada.
 In December 1825, he requested to be attached to the staff of Lieutenant-General Henri Baudrand to accompany him for an inspection of the engineering service in French Guiana, in Barbados and in Martinique, where he met again General Donzelot (the former governor of the Ionian Islands), now governor of the island.
 Voulgaris twice suffered from tropical fever.
 He returned to France in August 1826 and devoted a chapter of his Souvenirs to this journey.

 Morea expedition and urban planning in Greece

 Since 1821, the Greek War of Independence was raging in Greece, which had not left Voulgaris indifferent: in 1825 he wrote in his Souvenirs: "Grecs, aux armes! aux armes!", after learning of Lord Byron's death at Missolonghi.
 In October 1827, Ioannis Kapodistrias, recently elected as the first governor of independent Greece, went to Paris to ask the French government for advisers and French army officers to organise the army of the new Greek state.
 On the recommendation of the French Ministry of War, Voulgaris and three other officers (the captains of artillery Jean-Henri-Pierre-Augustin Pauzié, of the topographic service Pierre Peytier, and of the engineers Auguste-Théodore Garnot) were sent to Greece in 1828 to train young Greek military engineers.
 They were all four attached to the general staff of General Maison, commander-in-chief of the Morea military expedition, whose mission was to liberate the Peloponnese from the Turkish-Egyptian occupation troops of Ibrahim Pasha.
 The artillery captain Pauzié founded the Artillery School (Σχoλή Πυρoβoλικoύ) and then the Central Military Academy of the Evelpides (Κεντρική Στρατιωτική Σχολή Ευελπίδων) in 1828 on the model of the French École Polytechnique.
 Captain Peytier drew the first modern map of the Peloponnese.

 Kapodistrias appreciated the expertise of Voulgaris.
 The two men met first in Italy in Ancona, and then embarked together aboard the frigate HMS Warspite for Nafplio in Greece, where they arrived on 7 January 1828.
 Kapodistrias asked Voulgaris to conduct a study on the search for a suitable location in the city to build a colony for war refugees.
-Allocation of other urban plans followed, such as the urban planning of the cities of Nafplio (historic center and suburb of Prónoia), Tripoli and Argos, in collaboration with Captain Garnot.
+Allocation of other urban plans followed, such as the urban planning of the cities of Nafplio (historic center and suburb of Prónoia), Tripoli, Pylos and Argos, in collaboration with Captain Garnot.